-- Spongebob Squarepants has "The Cephalopod Lodge", which Squidward was a member of until being kicked out due to Spongebob and Patrick's fault.
+- Spongebob Squarepants has "The Cephalopod Lodge", which Squidward was a member of until being kicked out due to Spongebob and Patrick.

-- In The Grim Adventures Of Billy And Mandy, some of Billy's nerdier acquaintances have a Brotherhood of Funny Hats that, with Grim's help, gets upgraded to "snake-demon summoning cult".
+- In The Grim Adventures of Billy & Mandy, some of Billy's nerdier acquaintances have a Brotherhood of Funny Hats that, with Grim's help, gets upgraded to "snake-demon summoning cult".

 - At least one Rugrats episode had the Loyal Order of Wombats, of which Grandpa Lou was a member.

 - Of the several real-life fraternal organizations that fit this trope, the Shriners stand out as being exceptionally (and intentionally) silly, with the fezzes and little cars and all.

 - They also liked Ray Stevens' song "Shriner Convention" (which is basically about drunken more-or-less upstanding middle-aged hijinx) enough to book him to play it at actual conventions.
 He apparently was a Shriner before he even wrote the song...